 Placement reports show the websites within the Display network where your ad was shown.
 You can adjust bids for certain websites or exclude websites that are producing non-converting traffic.
 It is best practice to run a placement report at least twice a month.

 When running reports in the search engines you always have the option to further segment your data.
-You can segment by device, time or even Google +1 annotations.
-There are many different options to choose from.
-These can be located on many of the tabs in AdWords.
+You can segment by device, time, network, and much more .
+There are many different options to choose from giving you the granularity you desire.
+These can be located on many of the tabs in Google Ads.
 Some segments will only apply to certain sub-sets of data, and other segments can be found once you download the report from the interface.

-Filters can be created and saved in AdWords and Bing Ads.
+Filters can be created and saved in Google Ads and Microsoft Advertising.
 They are especially useful when reviewing large campaigns and trying to break them down into more digestible pieces for analysis.
 You can filter based on all types of performance data and then make bid changes to the filtered group or other actions based on your goals.

 Columns are another cross advertising platform feature that shows pre-determined metrics.
 Columns can be edited on all tabs within the engine interfaces.
 You can add data such as assisted conversations, competitive impression share metrics, conversion data calculations, and more.
 Columns act as a great way to customize the interface and view for your goals and analysis needs.

 Placements are the sites on which your Display ads are shown.
-You can opt to let AdWords choose placements based on your targeting methods, or you can choose to manually select placements for your ads to appear.
+You can opt to let Google Ads choose placements based on your targeting methods, or you can choose to manually select placements for your ads to appear.
 Manually selected placements are called “Managed Placements.”

 One common way to manage Display campaigns is to pull regular placement reports, in which you identify both great and poor performing sites.
 You add the sites with great performance to your “managed placements” to ensure you’re capturing a high share of impressions on that site, and you exclude the poor performing placements.